 - If you insist on retaining any rights to the IP or artwork this will likely turn away any Publisher.
 Most will gladly have the rights return to you when they are done marketing and producing your game – but they will not be interested in any deal where they don’t actually own the rights to do with what they want while making the game.

-- If you have already run a fundrasier campaign (like Kickstarter.com) for your game you’ll find it nearly impossible to find a Publisher who is interested.
-The Publisher wants to be first at bat and if you need their help after a fundrasier then it’s probably not worth their time to begin with.
+- If you have already run a fundraiser campaign (like Kickstarter.com) for your game you’ll find it nearly impossible to find a Publisher who is interested.
+The Publisher wants to be first at-bat and if you need their help after a fundraiser then it’s probably not worth their time, to begin with.

 TYPES OF CONTRACTS